 The Christmas carol aloe is rated for Zones 9b-11, where it can thrive in settings such as decorative rock gardens.
 If you reside in a cooler zone, the Christmas carol aloe is an ideal houseplant as long as it receives ample sunlight.
 If you don’t have a spot in your home where it can bask in the sun for 4-5 hours a day, you can use a grow light as a supplement.
 Without adequate light, this aloe plant will never display the deep red colors that many growers love.

-Flapjack Plant (Kalanchoe luciae)
+3. Flapjack Plant (Kalanchoe luciae)

-Also known as paddle plants, flapjack plants are herbaceous succulents with a rather unique look.
+Also known as “paddle plants,” flapjack plants are herbaceous succulents with a rather unique look.
 The leaves seem to stack one on top of another, similar in appearance to a stack of pancakes.

 Ample sun is critical to bring out the gorgeous red hues on the leaves.
 When the plant is in shaded or cooler conditions, the leaves will retain their mostly green color, with only slight tinges of red.
-But the leaves will transition to gorgeous shades of red when the plant is “happily stressed” with sunshine for at least six hours a day,
+But the leaves will transition to gorgeous shades of red when the plant is “happily stressed” with sunshine for at least six hours a day.
+Bringing the brightest reds out of the leaves can be tricky when growing indoors.
+It’s difficult to give the plant the amount of sunshine needed to coax the full green-to-red transformation.

-As long as the temperature doesn’t drop below 60°F, you can take your flapjacks outside during the summer where they can bask in the sun.
+As long as the temperature doesn’t drop below 60°F, you can take your flapjacks outside during the summer, where they can bask in the sun.
 That’s when the red will really pop.
 Just remember that this is not a cold-hardy plant at all.
 You may want to bring it inside at night, even during the summer.

 All parts of the flapjack plant are toxic to humans and pets.

-Pencil Cactus (Euphorbia tirucalli)
+4. Pencil Cactus (Euphorbia tirucalli)

 Despite its common name, the pencil cactus is not a true cactus.
 Rather, it is part of the euphorbia family of succulents native to tropical and subtropical regions of Africa and Madagascar.

-The plant has some other common names too, including sticks of fire, referring to the brilliant shades of red the plant displays in the right conditions.
+The plant has some other common name,s too, including “sticks of fire,” referring to the brilliant shades of red the plant displays in the right conditions.

 Six hours of sunlight a day is a good rule of thumb for this succulent (as well as most other succulent plants).
 Like the flapjack plant, the sun is the only thing that will coax out the brilliant red hues that give this plant its fiery reputation.

 This succulent has little frost tolerance and is recommended for Growing Zones 10a-11b.
-Most growers use containers that can sit in the sun on warm days, but also be moved inside during colder weather.
+Most growers use containers that can sit in the sun on warm days but also be moved inside during colder weather.

 Extra caution is required whenever you handle this succulent.
 The milky white fluid (latex) that seeps out when a stem is cut is highly toxic.
 In fact, some indigenous peoples in this succulent’s native Africa use the latex from the plant to poison their arrows and spears.
 Gardeners have even been hospitalized due to the effects of the latex.
-If the fluid makes contact with the eyes, it can cause temporary blindness.
+In addition, if the fluid makes contact with the eyes, it can cause temporary blindness.

 Given the level of toxicity, make sure to wear gloves and eye protection when handling this plant.
 Households with young children should avoid the pencil cactus.

-Red Aloe (Aloe cameronii)
+5. Red Aloe (Aloe cameronii)

 This is another lesser-known variety of aloe.
 But, while aloe vera might get all the attention, the red aloe is one of the most beautiful aloe plants on the market.